StratfordHS-CS2/Lab-23-Recursive-Fib-and-Fact/README.md

 ### Fibonacci Sequence ###

-This function will accept one parameter `num` which is the number of Fibonacci numbers to output.
-For example, if `num` is 5, then you should print the first 5 numbers in the Fibonacci sequence.
+This function will accept one parameter `n`.
+If `n` is 5, then you should print the 5th number in the Fibonacci sequence, a 3.

 ### Factorial ###